 Crystal-clear sea, vibrant colors, a summer vibe and a wow-factor landscape.
 When it comes to the countless beauties of the Mare Nostrum you’re spoilt for choice.
-Whether it’s a star-player like Capri with its Faraglioni rocks, or the least known of the Aegean islands, throwing down the anchor is nothing short of pure emotion.
+Whether it’s a star player like Capri with its Faraglioni rocks, or the least known of the Aegean islands, throwing down the anchor is nothing short of pure emotion.
 Discover the 7 most beautiful bays in the Mediterranean Sea!

 1. Faros Bay, Polyaigos